JSON output contract

 • JSON serialization errors return internal.json_error (no silent fallback).

-The homeboy init command returns actionable intelligence about the current context.
+The homeboy status --full command returns actionable intelligence about the current context.

 Status section